COMBINE-lab/measuresmatter/README.md

 measuresmatter
 ==============

-A treatise on the proper care and feeding of RNA-seq data
+A treatise on quantification and differential expression from RNA-seq data